hapijs/hapi/docs/Reference.md

 ## Plugin interface

 Plugins provide an extensibility platform for both general purpose utilities such as [batch requests](https://github.com/spumko/bassmaster) and for application business logic.
 Instead of thinking about a web server as a single entity with a unified routing table, plugins enable developers to break their application into logical units, assembled together in different combinations to fit the development, testing, and deployment needs.

 Constructing a plugin requires the following:

 - name - the plugin name is used as a unique key.
-Public plugins should be published in the [npm registry](https://npmjs.org) and derive their name from the registry name.
-This ensures uniqueness.
+Public plugins should be published in the [npm registry](https://npmjs.org) and derive their name from the registry name to ensure uniqueness.
 Private plugin names should be picked carefully to avoid conflicts with both private and public names.
-Typically, private plugin names use a prefix such as the company name or an unusual combination of characters (e.g. `'--'`).
-When using the
-  [`pack.require()`](#packrequirename-options-callback) interface, the name is obtained from the 'package.json' module file.
-When using the
-  [`pack.register()`](#packregisterplugin-options-callback) interface, the name is provided as a required key in `plugin`.
-- version - the plugin version is only used informatively within the framework but plays an important role in the plugin echo-system.
-The plugin echo-system relies on the [npm peer dependency](http://blog.nodejs.org/2013/02/07/peer-dependencies/) functionality to ensure that plugins can specify their dependency on a specific version of **hapi**, as well as on each other.
-Dependencies are expressed solely within the 'package.json' file, and are enforced by **npm**.
-When using the [`pack.require()`](#packrequirename-options-callback) interface, the version is obtained from the 'package.json' module file.
-When using the [`pack.register()`](#packregisterplugin-options-callback) interface, the version is provided as a required key in `plugin`.
-- `exports.register()` - the registration function described in [`exports.register()`](#exportsregisterplugin-options-next) is the plugin's core.
+- registeration function - the function described in [`exports.register()`](#exportsregisterplugin-options-next) is the plugin's core.
   The function is called when the plugin is registered and it performs all the activities required by the plugin to operate.
-It is the single entry point into the plugin functionality.
-When using the [`pack.require()`](#packrequirename-options-callback) interface, the function is obtained by
+It is the single entry point into the plugin's functionality.
-  [`require()`](http://nodejs.org/api/modules.html#modules_module_require_id)'ing the plugin module and invoking the exported `register()` method.
-  When using the [`pack.register()`](#packregisterplugin-options-callback) interface, the function is provided as a required key in `plugin`.
+- version - the optional plugin version is only used informatively to enable other plugins to find out the verions loaded.
+The version should be the same as the one specified in the plugin's 'package.json' file.

 **package.json**